 Rocket Lab’s mission is to remove the barriers to commercial space by providing frequent launch opportunities to low Earth orbit.
-Rocket Lab conducted their first test launch in May 2017 with further commercial launches planned from 2018.
+Rocket Lab conducted its first test launch in May 2017 with its first fully commercial launch completed on 11 November 2018.

 New Zealand is an attractive place for space-related commerce.